 Harper, Robert Berkley

-"Has the Replacement of "Probably Cause" With "Reasonable Suspicion" Resulted in the Creation of the Best of All Possible Worlds?,"
+"Has the Replacement of "Probable Cause" With "Reasonable Suspicion" Resulted in the Creation of the Best of All Possible Worlds?,"

 Akron Law Review: Vol. 22